-It holds some fantastic artefacts and exhibitions including many items recovered from Kents Cavern, the pre-historic caves.
+It holds some fantastic artifacts and exhibitions including many items recovered from Kents Cavern, the pre-historic caves.

-Inside the exhibit, there are many artefacts from her personal collection that have been donated and never before seen photographs of her too.
+Inside the exhibit, there are many artifacts from her personal collection that have been donated and never before seen photographs of her too.